Periodontal diseases are conditions that affect the gums, jaw bone, connective tissues, and ligaments in the mouth (

 Some studies suggest that lower melatonin levels in the saliva are associated with more severe periodontal disease.
 Plus, people with periodontal disease appear to have lower levels of salivary melatonin than people without periodontal disease (

-In a 2020 study, 50 people with diabetes and periodontal disease received 250 mg of melatonin before bedtime for 8 weeks, in addition to undergoing non-surgical periodontal therapy (scaling and root planing).
+In a 2020 study, 50 people with diabetes and periodontal disease received a supplement of magnesium stearate combined with 3 mg melatonin before bedtime everyday for 8 weeks, in addition to undergoing non-surgical periodontal therapy (scaling and root planing).

 The melatonin treatment significantly increased the participants’ antioxidant defense system (